 FISCAL IMPACT: \$287,000 (FUNDED IN CIP) LEAD DEPARTMENT: CS ACTION ITEMS DUE COMMENTS STATUS 10.1 Conduct modification of site plan for value engineering.
 10/22 Staff presented a modified site plan to the City Council on 8/24/22.
 Direction was provided to revise the site plan further, seek public input, and present to Parks, Recreation, and Education Commission.
 Complete 10.2 Conduct public outreach on site plan modification and amenities.
 Present findings to the Parks, Recreation, and Education Commission.
-11/22 Staff is currently conducting public outreach on proposed site plan modifications.
-In Progress 10.3 Present project scope and budget to City Council for approval.
+11/22 Staff completed public outreach on proposed site plan modifications in Feb 2023.
+Complete 10.3 Present project scope and budget to City Council for approval.
 8/22 In Aug 2022, City Council approved moving approximately \$700K in CIP funding from fiscal years 2023 and 2024 into 2022 for a total of \$800K for the project.
 Complete 10.4 Prepare and issue a Request for Proposals (RFP) for construction of Wild Walnut Park.
-1/23 10.5 Obtain City Council approval to award contract to construct and complete Wild Walnut Park project.
-2/23
+1/23 Staff are preparing bid packet and will issue by July 2023.
+In Progress 10.5 Obtain City Council approval to award contract to construct and complete Wild Walnut Park project.
+2/23 Staff expects to award the construction contract in Fall 2023.
+In Progress